 Helen Allingham (1848-1926), the artist featured on this website, was a Victorian-era English painter who illustrated the last vestiges of the then-rapidly-vanishing countryside of Surrey, England.
-Her work, to me, is a reminder that unruly, chaotic cottage gardens and wild areas surrounding homes can be beautiful places of inspiration as well as havens for wildlife, playgrounds for children, and functional means of both culinary and medicinal provision for one's family.
+Her work, to me, is a reminder that unruly, chaotic cottage gardens and wild areas surrounding homes can be beautiful places of inspiration as well as havens for wildlife, playgrounds and educational spaces for children, and functional means of both culinary and medicinal provision for one's family.

 This I saw on an April day: Warm rain spilt from a sun-lined cloud, A sky-flung wave of gold at evening, And a cock pheasant treading a dusty path Shy and proud.